Michael McIndoe: Edinburgh City

 McIndoe was appointed manager of Scottish League One club Edinburgh City on 9 October 2023.
 In his first five games in charge McIndoe won two, lost two and drew one taking 7 points out of a possible 15; including a 3–0 win against Alloa F.C.
 Previously to McIndoe's appointment, the Citizens hadn't won a match in over 190 days.

 Eight weeks into his tenure, Edinburgh City's directors announced the club had run out of money and that any player wishing to leave the club could do so immediately; which in turn saw 20 senior players depart mid-season in December 2023.

 Following a disciplinary tribunal Edinburgh City received a six-point deduction by the SPFL for failing to pay their players and breaching SPFL Rules and Regulations.
 The chairman John Dickson publicly apologised to McIndoe and his coaching staff for putting them in this position, commending his character and commitment to the club.

 On 16 March 2024, Edinburgh City were relegated back to League Two.

 In December 2024, McIndoe was named SPFL League Two Manager of the Month for November after leading Edinburgh City through an unbeaten month.
 His tactical leadership and the team's cohesion were key to their success, including outstanding contributions from forward Connor Young.
 Young was simultaneously awarded SPFL League Two Player of the Month for his goal-scoring performances.

 For the second time in the 2024/25 season, McIndoe was awarded SPFL League Two Manager of the Month for December 2024 after some impressive performances and results.
-McIndoe, and his coaching staff, signed a three and half year contract extension on February 1st 2025.
+McIndoe, and his coaching staff, signed a three and half year contract extension on 1 February 2025.

 For a third time, McIndoe was awarded SPFL League Two Manager of the Month for February 2025, after an undefeated month, which included a 5–0 win against Edinburgh derby rivals The Spartans.
 In doing so, McIndoe became the first Edinburgh City manager to win three Manager of the Month awards in the same season.

 In his first full season in charge, McIndoe guided the club to a 3rd place finish in Scottish League Two, earning a spot in the play-offs.
 Despite operating with the smallest budget in the SPFL, his side were defeated by East Fife whole secured promotion.

+At the start of the 2025–26 campaign, Edinburgh City began the season with a 15-point deduction following an SPFL insolvency ruling.
+Despite significant off-field uncertainty McIndoe guided the club through a difficult campaign and successfully retained their SPFL status.
+Under his management, Edinburgh City won their League Two play-off final fixture.
+His work during the season was widely praised given the club’s financial difficulties and limited resources.
+In recognition of his efforts, McIndoe signed a new three-year contract with the club in 2026.